danadaldos/coding-challenge/README.md

 * Locked tasks cannot have their completion status toggled
 * Tasks remain locked until all of their dependencies have been completed
+* Marking a task as incomplete should lock the corresponding tasks for which it is a dependency
 * Your implementation should resemble the above design
 * **Please don't introduce any new dependencies**, you should have everything you need to complete the challenge